someparty/someparty/source/articles/2022-12-12-somewhere-beyond.html.markdown

 ###[UZU](https://uzupunk.bandcamp.com): *Pils Session*
 ==Preview and purchase at [Bandcamp](https://pilssessions.bandcamp.com/album/uzu-session-17-11-22)==

 The Montreal punk trio [UZU](https://uzupunk.bandcamp.com) recently took the trip to Gatineau to record a propulsive set for the [Pils Sessions](https://pilssessions.bandcamp.com).
 The band notably delivers their dark melodic punk music entirely in Arabic.
-UZU feautres bassist Mimel, drummer Gustavo, guitarist/vocalist Adlene, and guitarist Mathieu.
+UZU features bassist Mimel, drummer Gustavo, guitarist/vocalist Adlene, and guitarist Mathieu.
 Before setting up in Montreal, members of UZU previously played in the Algerian group [Demokhratia](https://awd-tapes.bandcamp.com/album/no-religions-no-states).

 The band's Pils set lands in the wake of their self-titled full-length, issued in April of this year.
 As with all Pils Sessions, Chany Pilote produced while Dizz Hupé documented the studio work.
 You can see the latter's video for the song "Akhtanik اوزو أختنق" on [YouTube](https://youtu.be/KqMFBu3_Syg) now.